radiylon/rad-discord-gpt-starter/README.md

 # Rad Discord GPT Starter 🤠

-Basic starter repo for quickly spinning up a Discord bot that responds using an LLM via LangChain.
-Uses OpenAI's `gpt-3.5-turbo` to start but can easily be swapped to other supported LangChain models.
+Basic starter repo for quickly spinning up a Discord bot that responds using an LLM via DiscordJS + LangChain.
+Uses OpenAI's `gpt-3.5-turbo` model to start but can easily be swapped to other supported LangChain models.

 ## Usage 🐴